kcarnold/cs344/content/units/02data/_index.md

 - Contrast a training set and validation set; explain appropriate uses of both
 - Write Python code to prepare a dataset for an image classifier.
 - Identify ethical issues pertaining to the collection and use of data in AI systems
-- Implement multidimensional numerical computing operations using NumPy (or PyTorch)
+- Implement multidimensional numerical computing operations using PyTorch

-Materials
+## Preparation

 - Read {{< fastbook num="2" nbname="02_production.ipynb" >}}
     - *note: ignore the implementation of `class DataLoaders`*.